SwiftGen/SwiftGen/Documentation/SwiftGenKit Contexts/Strings.md

 The strings parser accepts a `strings` file, typically `Localizable.strings`, or a directory.
 In case it is passed a file it will parse each string in this file, including the type information for formatting parameters.
 In the case of a directory it will look recursively in the directory and parse each `strings` file it finds.
-Bear in mind that only one language can be used to generate the `enum` so do not pass a directory that includes multiple localizations of the same `strings` file.
+Bear in mind that only one language should be passed (to avoid parsing the same keys multiple times in different languages) so do not pass a directory that includes multiple `.lproj` folders with the same `strings` file.

 The strings file will be converted into a structured tree version, where each string is separated into components by the `.` character.
 We call this the `dot syntax`, each component representing a level.
 For example, the following strings: